thicccat688/mintospy/README.rst

-This scraper uses audio transcription to automatically solve ReCAPTCHA challenges, so you need to have FFmpeg installed on your machine and in your PATH (If using windows) or installed on your machine (For Linux or MacOS).
+This scraper uses audio transcription to automatically solve ReCAPTCHA challenges, so you need to have FFmpeg installed on your machine and in your PATH (If using windows) or just installed on your machine (For Linux or MacOS).

 - Guide for installing FFmpeg on Windows: https://phoenixnap.com/kb/ffmpeg-windows
 - Guide for installing FFmpeg on Linux: https://www.tecmint.com/install-ffmpeg-in-linux/
 - Guide for installing FFmpeg on MacOS: https://phoenixnap.com/kb/ffmpeg-mac

+Link to project used to solve ReCAPTCHA challenges: https://github.com/thicccat688/selenium-recaptcha-solver

 Usage
 ----